 Lemon Icebox Cake: Use lemon pudding and omit fruit.
 Add the juice of one lemon to the filling.

-Banana Pudding Icebox Cake: Prepare as above, except layer in with vanilla wafers (like Nilla brand) instead of graham crackers and sliced bananas in place of the strawberries and blueberries.
+Banana Pudding Icebox Cake: Prepare as above, except layer in with two boxes vanilla wafers (like Nilla brand) instead of graham crackers and sliced bananas in place of the strawberries and blueberries.
 Garnish with crushed vanilla wafers and sliced banana instead of chocolate syrup, but only just before serving, if desired.

 Banana Split Icebox Cake: Fold in one well-drained 8-ounce can of crushed pineapple with the pudding mixture.
 Prepare as above, except layer in sliced bananas in place of the blueberries.